Loag/Leetcode_answers/readme.md

 # Leetcode Answers:

-My progress on leetcode questions.
+My progress on leetcode questions for educational purposes.

-The solutions are not necessarily the best way to solve the problems but do pass and are all accepted.
+The solutions are not necessarily the best way to solve the problems, don't necessarily follow the category, don't and dont necessarily perform great. they  do pass however and are all accepted.